-A Word from a Professional
+A Word from a Professional About Bullying

-An interview about children and bullying was done with Cory Brosch, a Licensed Marriage and Family Therapist (LMFT) and Program Director at Clear Recovery Center in Redondo Beach, CA. He specializes in addiction treatment including substance abuse as well as gaming technology.
+An interview about children and the psychology of bullying was done with Cory Brosch, a Licensed Marriage and Family Therapist (LMFT) and Program Director at Clear Recovery Center in Redondo Beach, CA. He specializes in addiction treatment including substance abuse as well as gaming technology.
 Brosch had this to say about bullies:

 “Often times, bullies have been or are bullied themselves.
 Some children feel a need for power and control.
 A way for them to have a hold of that authority is through bullying other children their age.
 When a child bullies another child, he or she feels more powerful.”

-He went on to talk about some signs to notice if you suspect your child might be a bully.
+Cory went on to talk about some signs to notice if you suspect your child might be a bully.
 Cory commented:

 “If you suspect your child is a bully, some bullying behavior to look for is aggressiveness.
 Some children tend to display potently oppositional and defiant behavior and are quick-tempered.
 Look to see if your child has difficulty recognizing others’ feelings.
 Some bullies fall short on their capability to grasp and speak upon their own or others’ feelings.
 There may be a correlation between a lack of empathy and bullying.”